A spectral sequence for tangent cohomology of algebras over algebraic operads: Introduction

 More generally, for an operad $\PP$ and a $\PP$-algebra $A$, there is a dg Lie algebra $\Def_\PP(\id_A)$, the deformation complex of $A$ (also known as the tangent Lie algebra of $A$), that codifies all deformation problems over $A$, in the spirit of~\cite{dotsenko2018twisting,DoubekMarklDeformation,FoxDeformation,calaque2019moduli}.
 In particular, given a deformation problem, classes in the cohomology groups $\AQ^*(A)$ of $\Def_\PP(\id_A)$ ---which are now known as the Andr\'e--Quillen or tangent cohomology groups of $A$--- allow us, among other things, to determine obstructions to the existence of solutions of such deformation problems.
 In this paper, we construct a spectral sequence whose input is, in a precise sense, a ``cellular decomposition of $A$'', that converges to the cohomology groups $\AQ^*(A)$.

-There is a rich interplay~\cite{Hinich1997,vallette2014homotopy} between the homological algebra that arises when studying such deformation complexes and the homotopical algebra of D. Quillen~\cite{Quillen} and, in particular, with the study of the homotopy category types of algebras.
-Some time after the work of Quillen, H.-J. Baues~\cite{Baues} developed the theory of cofibration categories, which plays a similar role in the development of homotopical algebra (and algebraic homotopy) as model categories do.
-The definition of Baues, which is not self dual (as opposed to that of Quillen) allows us to focus our attention on a class of cofibrations.
-This asymmetry, although perhaps slightly artificial in our case, appears naturally when doing, for example, `proper' homotopy theory~\cite{HomotopyVariations,ProperHomotopy, InfiniteHomotopy}.
+There is a rich interplay~\cite{Hinich1997,vallette2014homotopy} between the homological algebra that arises when studying such deformation complexes and the homotopical algebra of D. Quillen~\cite{Quillen} and, in particular, of it with the study of the homotopy category of some type of algebras.

 Our main interest lies in towers of cofibrations of $\PP$-algebras for a fixed operad $\PP$.
 For simplicity, we assume $\PP$ is non-dg, although most of what we do can be extended without too much effort for dg operads.
-To take this point of view, we prove in Theorem~\ref{thm:CofibrationStructure} that the category of (dg) $\PP$-algebras is a cofibration category in the sense of Baues.
-This gives a very broad generalization of the pioneering work done in~\cite{BauesLemaire}, where the authors do this for Lie and associative algebras.
-With this theoretical framework at hand, we focus ourselves on the computation of the tangent cohomology of $\PP$-algebras.
+We focus on the computation of the tangent cohomology of $\PP$-algebras once such a tower of cofibrations has been fixed.

-The relation between tangent cohomology and (co)derivations of types of algebras has appeared many times in the literature, starting with the pioneering work of J. Stasheff and M. Schlessinger in~\cite{Intrinsic,SchStash}.
+The relation between tangent cohomology and (co)derivations of types of algebras has appeared many times in the literature, starting with the pioneering work of M. Schlessinger and J. Stasheff in~\cite{Intrinsic,SchStash}.
 A definition for algebras over operads then naturally followed; we point the reader to~\cite{Milles} for an account of this development.

-\textit{A remark on terminology.} The term `Andr\'e--Quillen cohomology' seems to have been first used in this generality by Hopkins--Goerss~\cite{Goerss2000}, while V. Hinich~\cite{Hinich1997} prefers the term `(absolute) cohomology'.
+\textit{A remark on terminology.} The term `Andr\'e--Quillen cohomology' seems to have been first used in this generality by Goerss--Hopkins~\cite{Goerss2000}, while V. Hinich~\cite{Hinich1997} prefers the term `(absolute) cohomology'.
 In order to avoid any confusion with the classical Andr\'e--Quillen cohomology for commutative algebras over fields of positive characteristic, whose definition also happens to coincide with that of Quillen (co)homology, we will use the more neutral term `tangent cohomology', as in~\cite{SchStash}.